andyl/BAMRU-Private/README.md

 may work with Cygwin.

 To run the app:
-- ask Andy to send you sample data files
+- ask Andy to send you the application datafiles
   - sqlite database
   - image directory
+  - environment file
-- clone the app
+- clone the app & install the datafiles
 - edit database.yml to use sqlite
 - run `bundle install`
 - run `foreman start`